 Here it is, 13 November.
 I still have difficulty tying my shoes, standing at the kitchen counter, and walking at more than a leisurely pace, but my attitude is good.
 I continue to work on my essays.
 I have a lot to write about.
 My goal is to integrate this into my weekly routine.

 How does this relate to Sabi?
 My journey these last 10 years, since my parents died and my marriage died, has been one revelation after another.
 I journeyed into the wilderness, experienced sabi many times, grieved, cried, connected with friends, and finally found a new love, many powerful insights, and a keen appreciation for the discovery and acceptance of what is – for suchness.
 I’m still struggling to accept certain things about myself.
 My high level of sensitivity, my excellent ability to assess possible threats, and my high agreeableness and openness are all hard to fully embrace.
 Equally hard to love are my low levels of assertiveness and industriousness.
 Sabi really helps with this.
-It is fundamentally a mood of receptiveness, a quality of acceptance that provides a toe hold in these difficult realities about myself.
-Practices to find, savour, and fully experience sabi help dampen the brain, help shift perspective, and generally increase the salience of life.
+It’s greatest gift is to foster receptiveness which provides a place to start looking directly and honestly at these difficult realities about myself.
+Practices to find, savour, and fully experience sabi help dampen my brain, help shift perspective, and generally increase the salience of life.

 I have a fear that Sabi really hasn’t produced enlightenment in me.
 This is typical of me.
 It is the constant call of my defectiveness schema, my deepest wound.
 I am beginning to understand that my path goes this way.
 Seeing the suchness of things is not an escape into bliss, it is an emergence into pain.
 Like Neo waking up from the matrix.
 Sabi has giving me the ability to turn and contemplate my inner world of emotions, perceptions, beliefs, and thoughts.
 For some people it is a different kind of ‘wake-up’ call, but for me, it started in beauty.
 I will continue to seek the healing there.